TuulaP/aamu/README.md

 # aamu

-1. Get msg of website
+1. Get the relevant msg from email
-2. Download/grab data url from website:
+2. Download/grab data url from website
-grep -o "data-url=.*.mp3" *.htm
-3. Download the actual audio file from given url.
+3. Download the actual audio file from given url to a local file.